GlennVL-AP/cpp-programming-slides/slides/session_00_docker/index.md

 ---

-I work on many projects.
-Each of them have their own tool requirements.
+I work on many projects, each with its own tool requirements.
 Some even use the same tool, but a different version.

 ---